SkynetLabs/skynet-kernel/README.md

 # skynet-kernel (EXPERIMENTAL)

 skynet-kernel is a web3 browser extension that creates a fully trustless client-side environment for the user.
+Every line of code that runs in this environment gets verified by the client before running, enabling users to run applications like Defi frontends, decentralized storage clients, and even entire blockchain full nodes from their web browser without needing to fear that a malicious server could serve them corrupt data.

-Web pages downloaded using the kenrel can be verified via hashes and signatures before being presented to the browser, ensuring that the user is running exactly the code that they are supposed to be running.
+The kernel works as a browser extension that intercepts network requests sent by the browser.
+The kernel replaces the traditional network request (which trusts the server) with a verifiable network request, ensuring that when the user loads a webpage or application, the user is loading exactly the code that they are expecting to load.

-This trusted zone can be extended with 'kernel modules'.
-Any third party developer can write a kernel module and make it available to other developers.
-These modules also run in fully trustless zones, and leverage the robust sandboxing of the web browser to ensure that malicious modules are unable to cause any interference for the user.

-Modules can be simple, like libraries to download and verify files from friends, or modules can be sophisticated, even running entire blockchains.
-Modules are spun up as webworkers and then left alive for as long as the user has their web browser open.
+The kernel intercepts all network requests going to the domain 'skt.us', a domain owned by the Skynet Labs team.
+Users that don't have the Skynet extension will see a 404 page that explains what Skynet is and how to get the extension.
+Users that do have the extension will be able to trustlessly load any application which is hosted on Skynet.

+###### NOTE: skt.us has not been fully set up yet, in the meantime the kernel
+is actually using siasky.net as the primary domain.This will change shortly.

+The kernel supports static web pages, decentralized storage endpoints (including uploads, downloads, and SkyDB), and also supports long running background applications will run so long as the user has their web browser open.
+A simple example of a useful background application is a chat service which listens for messages from other users.
+A more advanced example would be a crypto trading bot.

-## General Structure
+## Repository Structure

-The repo is still early and being continuously refactored in large ways, and therefore this README should not be trusted to be accurate.
-The best way to learn is to explore.
+This repository is still early and is being continuously refactored.
+I have done my best to keep the README up-to-date, but use some common sense.

+The 'extension' folder contains the source code for the browser extension.
+It's a typescript project which uses a manual bundler (build.sh at the top level) to compile into the final browser extension.

 'libkernel' contains a node library that can help skapps interact with the kernel.
+The main goal of libkernel is to greatly simplify the process of communicating effectively with the kernel.

+The 'webapps' directory contains webapps that are a key part of the development process.

 'modules' contains a few kernel modules that are partially implemented.
 In general, the code there is clean enough that it could be used as a reference